 - Includes a Google / SEO description meta tag if a known SEO plugin is not detected.

-- Provides Facebook, Google+ and Twitter URL profile contact fields.
+- Provides Facebook, Google+ and Twitter URL user profile contact fields.

 - Validation tools and special meta tag preview tabs on admin edit pages.